CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### What Region for the Virtual Machine

 Upon receipt of the license for CloudM Migrate you'll have a link to access the application.
-When selecting the link a prompt will come up asking to choose which region of the world the migration will be performed for the purpose of define where the VM will be created.
+When selecting the link a prompt will come up asking to choose which region of the world the migration will be performed for the purpose of landing the VM.
+Select the region closest to the desintation.

 ### Authentication Method